National Inspection Council for Electrical Installation Contracting

-NICEIC is one of several organisations which assesses the competence of businesses undertaking electrical work in the UK.
+The National Inspection Council for Electrical Installation Contracting, or NICEIC, is one of several organisations which assesses the competence of businesses undertaking electrical work in the United Kingdom.
 NICEIC is one of several providers given Government approval to offer Competent Person Schemes in England and Wales to oversee electrical work within the scope of Part P of the Building Regulations.

-NICEIC also run certification schemes for plumbing, heating, renewables business as well as MCS and PAS certification schemes and has circa 38,000 businesses certified on its schemes, as well as being a leading industry training provider for electrical, gas, plumbing, heating, renewables qualifications.
+NICEIC also run certification schemes for plumbing, heating, and renewables as well as MCS and PAS certification schemes and has circa 38,000 businesses certified on its schemes, as well as being a leading industry training provider for electrical, gas, plumbing, heating, renewables qualifications.

 Certsure LLP (which is owned by Electrical Safety First, a registered charity, and the Electrical Contractors’ Association (ECA), the electrotechnical industry trade body) trades under the certification brand of NICEIC.

 History

 From 1923, an earlier organisation, the National Register of Electrical Installation Contractors, kept a register of approved electrical contractors.
-It was incorporated on 10 August 1956.
+The NICEIC was incorporated on 10 August 1956.